Section J (Part J) report – DTS and JV3 Performance based solutions

 We will confirm DTS or computer modelling performance solution quotes within 24 hours, and turn most reports around within 1-2 weeks or to meet specific time-frames.CONTACT US

-We undertake JV3 Alternative Solution energy simulations on more complex buildings or where your building struggles to pass the deemed to satisfy Section J assessment process.
-An Alternative Solution computer simulation is a more holistic and detailed assessment than the deemed to satisfy (DTS) approach.
+We undertake JV3 performance based solution energy simulations on more complex buildings or where your building struggles to pass the deemed to satisfy Section J assessment process.
+A performance / alternative solution computer simulation is a more holistic and detailed assessment than the deemed to satisfy (DTS) approach.
 Where a standard DTS Section J assessment will fail the glazing component if one elevation fails, an Alternative Solution undertaken to JV3 requirements will allow for the net energy losses/gains of all the elevations combined.
 A fail in the glazing performance on one elevation can be offset by a greater pass on another elevation.
 Alternatively the energy loss/gains of the glazing can be offset by improved insulation in other aspects of the building fabric.
-This more detailed modeling allows greater flexibility and chance of energy efficiency compliance for your building, than a Section J deemed to satisfy assessment might.
+This more detailed modelling allows greater flexibility and chance of energy efficiency compliance for your building, than a Section J deemed to satisfy assessment might.
 It will often allow a lower specification glass tint to comply.

-Section J Alternative Solution modeling is the non-residential modeling equivalent of the residential modeling NatHERS (FirstRate, Accurate, BERS) process, except that it generally involves a higher level of complexity than most residential modeling.
+Section J performance / alternative solution modelling is the non-residential modelling equivalent of the residential modelling NatHERS (FirstRate, Accurate, BERS) process, except that it generally involves a higher level of complexity than most residential modelling.

 Section J of the Building Code of Australia (BCA) requires minimum levels of energy efficiency to be achieved for non-residential buildings (generally building classes 3-10).
 Compliance applies to all new buildings within these classes, and to all new extensions or refurbishments of existing buildings in these classes, although there is some latitude as to how far compliance with Section J must go in some extension or refurbishment projects.